What if ... ? (questions, absences, course drops, etc.)

 Other Important Policies

 - Drop and course repetition policies: Drop policies differ by home campus.
 The drop policy for your campus will be stated on the course contract you will sign when you register for the course.
-A student who receives a grade below a B- for the course or who has repeated absences from conversation sessions will not be allowed to enroll in future Five College Center for the Study of World Languages (FCCSWL) courses.
-FCCSWL courses cannot be repeated to replace a failing grade or to improve a grade.
+A student who receives a grade below a B- for the course or who has repeated absences from conversation sessions will not be allowed to enroll in future Five College Center for the Study of World Languages (FCCWL) courses.
+FCCWL courses cannot be repeated to replace a failing grade or to improve a grade.